Southport (Qld)

 Southport was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Southport's cultural diversity is notable, with 26.8% of its population speaking a language other than English at home and 41.3% born overseas.
-Christianity is the predominant religion in Southport, comprising 43.9% of people.
-However, Judaism, at 0.2%, is overrepresented compared to Rest of Qld's 0.1%.
+Southport has a high level of cultural diversity, with 26.8% of its population speaking a language other than English at home and 41.3% born overseas.
+Christianity is the main religion in Southport, comprising 43.9% of people.
+Judaism, however, is overrepresented in Southport compared to Regional Qld, making up 0.2% versus 0.1%.

 Frequently Asked Questions - Diversity